 - "The Dunwich Horror" is the iconic story for a Call of Cthulhu adventure, given that it has a cadre of "informed" academics that heads out into the hills of Arkham County to confront a supernatural menace and stop it with a magic spell that they've learned.
 This is less in the science fiction horror department, and more in the "weird supernatural" horror, with witchcraft, and more, featuring as important focii in the story.

-- "The Whisperer in Darkness" is the source, as far as I know, of the mi-go, which are an iconic Lovecraftian element, and vastly important to the Delta Green setting.
+- "The Whisperer in Darkness" is the source of the mi-go, which are an iconic Lovecraftian element, and vastly important to the Delta Green setting.
 This is also just a pretty good story, and the subject of an independent movie.

 Friday, February 28, 2014